EU urges reforms against multi-billion-euro flow of dirty money

 Under the review, whose results were published on Wednesday, the EU executive assessed 10 known cases of money laundering at banks which were reported mostly between 2012 and 2018.

-The case studies included lenders that have been at the center of large scandals such as Danske Bank (DANSKE.CO), Denmark’s biggest bank, which has admitted to having handled through its Estonian branch 200 billion euros ($225 billion) of suspicious transactions between 2007 and 2015 - as reported by Reuters last month.
+The case studies included lenders that have been at the centre of large scandals such as Danske Bank, Denmark’s biggest bank, which has admitted to having handled through its Estonian branch 200 billion euros ($225 billion) of suspicious transactions between 2007 and 2015 - as reported by Reuters last month.

 The review also encompassed lenders that have been shut because of money-laundering woes, like Latvia’s ABLV, Malta’s Pilatus Bank and Cyprus’ FBME Bank.
-In addition, it covered cases of financial crime that led to fines or financial settlements at some of EU’s largest banks, like Deutsche Bank (DBKGn.DE), the Dutch giant ING (INGA.AS), Finland-based Nordea (NDAFI.HE), and France’s Societe Generale (SOGN.PA).
+In addition, it covered cases of financial crime that led to fines or financial settlements at some of EU’s largest banks, like Deutsche Bank, the Dutch giant ING, Finland-based Nordea, and France’s Societe Generale.

-Other reviewed banks were Malta’s Satabank, whose activities were frozen by domestic authorities last year, and Estonia’s Versobank, whose license was revoked last year amid a money-laundering investigation.
+Other reviewed banks were Malta’s Satabank, whose activities were frozen by domestic authorities last year, and Estonia’s Versobank, whose licence was revoked last year amid a money-laundering investigation.

 Brussels concluded that banks often did not comply with anti-money laundering requirements, while watchdogs in member states failed to prevent and effectively address the shortfalls.